 Congress Must Investigate & Antitrust Regulators Must Enforce Existing Laws

-But for years, dominant food retailers have been rigging the rules in their favor, forcing independent grocers to pay higher prices for fewer product offerings.
+The pandemic may have put a spotlight on these anticompetitive tactics happening in the marketplace, but for years, dominant food retailers have been rigging the rules in their favor, forcing independent grocers to pay higher prices for fewer product offerings.
 The giants squeeze big discounts for themselves out of suppliers, who are then forced to charge independent grocers more for the same items.
 For example, some big box stores pressure suppliers until they refuse to sell the same products or same package sizes to independent grocers.

 WHAT'S THE PROBLEM?